kerl/kerl/README.md

     $ ./kerl list builds
     R14B02

-Now install it to some location:
+Now install it to some location, optionally with agner support by adding KERL_INSTALL_AGNER=yes to you $HOME/.kerlrc file:

     $ ./kerl install R14B02 /path/to/install/dir/
-    Installing Erlang/OTP R14B02 in /path/to/install/dir/
+    Installing Erlang/OTP R14B02 in /path/to/install/dir...
+    Installing agner in /path/to/install/dir...
     You can activate this installation running the following command:
     . /path/to/install/dir/activate
+    Later on, you can leave the installation typing: kerl_deactivate

 Here again you can check the installation's been registered: